Everyone hurts when criminals expose intimate data from an infidelity website.

 The internet is no place to keep a secret.
 It never has been.

 Most of the time the slack online security is annoying, but it isn’t a big deal for most consumers.
-If your credit card details are stolen online and you’ve behaved correctly banks or insurance companies will cover your loss.
+If crooks steal your online credit card details, banks or insurance companies will cover your loss.

 Identity theft is nastier.
 It can cause a lot of damage.
 Generally it is a one-off.